casualcore/casual/middleware/common/readme.md

 ### Threads
 We try to avoid threads as much as possible, since it's way to error prone and hard to reason about.

-We only use threads in mockup for unittest, and we'll probably use threads in the gateway.
+We only use threads in mockups for unit testing, and we'll probably use threads in the gateway.

 Hence, very few parts are thread safe.